 The Outreach Programs listed below are currently in effect:

 Food Pantry Program: Food Baskets are offered to those that adhere to the Federal Poverty Guidelines set forth by the USDA.
 These baskets include nutritious food products such as meat, vegetables, fruits, and other products to assist in promoting family health; they are also culturally sensitive by offering beans and rice to our Hispanic or Haitian families.
 In 2014, the Haven of Hope distributed over 76,000 pounds of food from the Second Harvest Food Bank and in 2015 this rose to over 88,000 lb's.
 This did not include food from other locations, such as the weekly bread drop off, the holiday basket distribution, and our hot meals for the homeless program.
 In 2014, we assisted 1170 families with food on a regular basis.
 In 2021 the numbers of families was increased to 2446.
 These numbers do not reflect the many homeless that are fed and clothed on a weekly basis.
 Each year the numbers are growing as are the needs.
-According to the records at the Second Harvest Food Bank we provided 66,529 meals in 2022.
+According to the records at the Second Harvest Food Bank we provided 69,588 meals in 2023.
+This number did not include the hundreds of meals that were served to the homeless and those living in tent cities.

 Food products appropriated for the homeless are distributed as well as bags that assist with personal hygiene products. blankets, pillows, and other items.
 These items assist in making life a little easier for those that are the most needy.
 At this time two outreaches are in place, going out from the Haven of Hope to where the homeless live and provide food and clothing.